i dont feel loved

 - Love yourself before you love someone else.
 Talk to your partner about this and make sure they know how you feel.
 By communicating unmet needs, both of you can find out ways on how to make each other feel loved and wanted in the relationship

 It is natural for a relationship to have ups and downs – for a person to think “I don’t feel loved.”
 However, instead of letting this problem cloud your mind, you could take charge and find out what’s leading to the problem.
 You could start working your way up and once you see even a glimmer of progress, I promise you will feel better.

 Relationships do not have a uniform road.
 Think of it as a mountainous pass instead – it’s a winding path with ups and downs.
 Thus, it is normal to feel unloved in a relationship.
 However, if you have been feeling so for a prolonged period of time, you could start a conversation with your partner.
 Be mellow with your words and do not let emotions get the best of you.

 If you feel you have gone off your partner’s love radar, you could try reintroducing some traditions back into your relationship.
-Think of some things that you did in the initial days of your relationship and get them back into your relationship.
+Think of some things that you did in the initial days of dating and get them back into your mutual routine.
 Arrange for dates, make more love.
 Once they reciprocate, you will feel loved.